 We project that the Neighborhood Pride Program will exceed the goal for the the 2020-2024 Five-Year Consolidated Plan cycle.
 The City continues to seek new resources to supplement or augment existing programs.
-The City obtained HOME Investment Partnerships Program funding through the California Department of Housing and Community Development during PY 2017 and has allocated these funds to a housing rehabilitation program as well.
-However, while four homes were rehabilitated through the HOME program in the previous year, none were rehabilitated in PY 2020 due to complications with the program's sales price maximum.
+The City obtained HOME Investment Partnerships Program funding through the California Department of Housing and Community Development during PY 2017, but that grant has expired.
 Demand for the Neighborhood Pride Program remains strong.